This article originally appeared on VICE Canada

 Does that worry you—that the world is becoming more conservative with the Donald Trumps and the Ted Cruzes of the world?

 That's why I do what I do.
-You fight back with words, with books, with films, or protesting.
+You fight back with words, with books, with films or protesting.
 We're reaching a tipping point—certainly in Europe, with the millions of refugees coming into the EU.
 I think Angela Merkel will go down and be praised in centuries as an extraordinary woman, but right now, she's in a lot of trouble because of anti-refugee sentiment.
 Truly, I think the world changed after the Allies' invasion of Iraq.
-In one hundred years, I think people will look back on this as the fall of the Persian Empire.
+I think in 100 years people will look back on this as the fall of the Persian Empire.

-There's this moment in the film where former Australian PM Malcolm Fraser is interviewed by you and talks fondly about letting in seventy thousand Vietnamese refugees following the Vietnam War.
+There's this moment in the film where former Australian PM Malcolm Fraser is interviewed by you and talks fondly about letting in 70,000 Vietnamese refugees following the Vietnam War.
 Why did you include that?

 And they know that's not the truth—if they close the camps and start accepting refugees, they know they could fix these issues, but they also know that the boats will come again.
 The thing is that we live in a different world—we have to step up.
 We need to take responsibility for the fact that we have their blood on our hands.